 Depending on the variety, figs taste of three basic flavors: berry, honey, and sugar (plain).
 The pulp colors match the flavors, as do the skin colors to a lesser extent.
 Sugar figs tend to have amber/brown pulp, sometimes ranging to red, with dark skin of various colors.
-Honey figs tend to have golden pulp, sometimes ranging to caramel, with light skin, usually yellow.
+Honey and agave figs have golden and yellow pulp, sometimes ranging to caramel, with light skin, usually yellow.
 Berry figs tend to have red pulp sometimes ranging to purple, with dark or light skin.
-The taste of a fresh fig can usually be found somewhere within this triangulation of flavor, pulp and skin colors.
+The taste of a fresh fig can usually be found somewhere within this spectrum of flavor, pulp and skin colors.

 In the flavor, pulp and skin color spectrum of figs, things can get complicated quickly.
-With a spectrum marked off by modes of 8 flavors, and 8 pulp colors, and about that many skin colors, simplicity and clarity is aided by keeping the focus on the 3 core flavors of Berry, Honey, and plain Sugar, and noting the in-between flavors as sugar-berry, honey-berry, and caramel (for sugar-honey).
+With a spectrum marked off by modes of 10 flavors, and 10 pulp colors, and about that many skin colors, simplicity and clarity is aided by keeping the focus on the 3 core flavors of Berry, Honey, and plain Sugar, and noting the in-between flavors.
 It’s simple and conveys the gist.
 That said, even the main Berry flavors, Honey flavors, and Sugar flavors, let alone any in-between flavor notes, can and do vary a lot depending upon cultivar, growing conditions, and climate.

 The flavor of a fresh ripe fig picked off a fig tree or bush comes primarily from the pulp, which has a gel texture of various consistencies.
 Also adding some flavor and texture is a thick or thin fig wall and the skin, which may be light or dark colored.
 There may or may not be some mild wholly edible tiny seeds that crunch.